Marten-Mrfc/LirandAPI/README.md

     // ...
     implementation("org.jetbrains.kotlin:kotlin-stdlib-jdk8:1.6.10")
     implementation("org.jetbrains.kotlinx:kotlinx-coroutines-jdk9:1.6.0")
-    implementation("com.github.dyam0:LirandAPI:VERSION")
+    implementation("com.github.marten-mrfc:LirandAPI:VERSION")
     compileOnly("com.mojang:brigadier:1.0.18")
     // ...
 }
 ```
 Replace `VERSION` with the version of Lirand API you need.
-Also you can build the latest snapshot on the [JitPack](https://jitpack.io/#dyam0/LirandAPI) and use it as a dependency.
+Also you can build the latest snapshot on the [JitPack](https://jitpack.io/#marten-mrfc/LirandAPI) and use it as a dependency.

 I highly recommend you to shade this dependency into your Jar file
 as well as some dependencies of Lirand API